MGF (5mg)

 MGF Peptide and Brain Ischemia

-The main purpose of a 2005 study(11) was to combat ischemic stroke through the potential action of MGF peptides.
-The actions were studied in experimental trials conducted on gerbil rodents suffering from brain ischemia.
-Synthetic Mechano Growth Factor peptide was presented to these rats as an ischemic mitigator.
-It was reported by the researchers that MGF appeared to lead to increased protection of the brain cells.
-Interestingly, in the same model, it was also reported that ischemia appeared to lead to elevated endogenous MGF production in the ischemia resistant neurons as well.
+The main purpose of a 2005 study(12) was to combat ischemic stroke through the potential action of MGF peptides.
+The actions were studied in experiments conducted on gerbil research models of brain ischemia.
+The synthetic Mechano Growth Factor peptide was presented as an ischemic mitigator.
+Researchers reported that MGF appeared to lead to increased protection of brain cells.
+Interestingly, in the same model, it was also reported that ischemia appeared to lead to elevated endogenous MGF production in the ischemia-resistant neurons.
 Additional studies were carried out in degenerated hippocampal cell culture, to which MGF was added.
-Upon addition, MGF exhibited reportedly similar results of muscle proliferation.
+MGF exhibited reportedly similar results of muscle proliferation.
 This potential action is believed to be due to the C-terminal of the MGF peptide, which may exert some level of neuroprotective action.

 MGF Peptide and Brain Cells